Table of contents

 Image .csv .xlsSummary

-While the ONS Vacancy Survey is the best source to use over time and for headline estimates by industry and business size, Adzuna has additional breakdowns such as regional data.
-The combined use of these sources are being considered for future development, using the Adzuna regional information to produce estimates of more detailed breakdown of the Vacancy Survey data.
+The Office for National Statistics (ONS) Vacancy Survey is the best source to use over time, and for headline estimates by industry and business size.
+However, Adzuna has additional breakdowns, such as regional data.
+The combined use of these sources is being considered for future development, using the Adzuna regional information to produce estimates of a more detailed breakdown of the Vacancy Survey data.

 Back to table of contents9.
 Redundancies